-The FLC App is one of many virus mitigation tools you’ll use to prevent the spread of COVID-19—every day, wear your mask, keep physical distance from others, practice good hygiene, and use the FLC App.
+The FLC App is one of many virus mitigation tools you’ll use to prevent the spread of COVID-19—every day, wear your mask in indoor public spaces, keep physical distance from others, practice good hygiene, and use the FLC App.

 The FLC App is where you will:

 Need a smartphone?
 We have Wi-Fi-only smartphones available for loan, free of charge, if you don’t have your own smartphone to run the app.

 The Daily Pre-Screening feature on the FLC App is required daily for in-person engagement on campus.

 A green Health Pass allows you to engage in person on campus (attend classes in person, utilize the Student Life Center, Reed Library, San Juan Dining, etc.).

 A red health pass means that one of the following is true: